#Project Overview

 - Used for execution and testing workflows

-- Contains test cases, test runs, and defects
+- Contains test cases, requirements, test suites, releases, test runs, defects, labels, and project-level configuration

 #Accessing a Project